ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 Common to all transducers, the distance of the maximal depth beyond the target location is set to a user-configurable distance of 40 mm.

 Also, all transducers show an action to perform automatic mechanical corrections in the direction perpendicular to the ultrasound propagation.
-See below the details in the explanations for the CTX 500 device regarding mechanical corrections.
+See below the details in the explanations for the CTX_250, CTX_500 and DPX_500 devices regarding mechanical corrections.

-### 3.c.i - CTX_500
+### 3.c.i - CTX_250, CTX_500 and DPX_500
 <img src="Simulation-7.png" height=350px>

-For the CTX_500 transducer, the initial assumption is that this type of transducer will be placed in direct contact with the skin and that the focusing distance will be adjusted according to the desired target.
+For the CTX_250, CTX_500 and DPX_500 transducers, the initial assumption is that this type of transducer will be placed in direct contact with the skin and that the focusing distance will be adjusted according to the desired target.

-The initial "TPO Distance" (an adjustable parameter in the CTX_500 device) is calculated based on the distance skin to the target.
+The initial "TPO Distance" (an adjustable parameter in the TPO NeuroFUS device) is calculated based on the distance skin to the target.

 It is recommended to simulate with the default values to evaluate the degree of focus shift caused by the skull.
 Simulation should take a couple of minutes in a M1 Max system.